Sourcing palm oil responsibly

 100% of our Tesco UK products RSPO certified in 2018.

 For the 2018 calendar year reporting period, 100% of the palm oil used in our Own Brand products in the UK was certified by the Roundtable on Sustainable Palm Oil (Segregated - 71%; Mass Balance - 26%; RSPO Credits – 2%).
+From 2021, we will further be strengthening our UK palm oil policy by requiring all palm oil used in our UK Own Brand products to come from an RSPO certified Segregated source (where feasible).

 We are working to transition the 2% of RSPO Credits to a physical supply chain of certified sustainable palm.
 This is predominantly within our non-food products range where physical supply chains for complex derivatives continue to be more challenging to establish.